 Vests come in many fabrics and there are no regulations governing them.
 For dogs working in hot and humid climates, it is a good idea to choose a mesh vest.
 For other areas of the country use a vest made of cotton or another breathable fabric – avoid synthetics as they may be less comfortable for your dog.

 The four most popular styles of ESA vest are:

 Padded vests – these vests usually have a handle on them for outdoors walking.
 Their weight approximates that of a lightweight winter jacket for people.

 Light-weight cotton vests – perfect for your emotional support dog to wear throughout the year.
 Some come with pockets or an ID holder.

 Mesh vests – great for dogs outdoors in warm weather.

 Backpack vests – good for someone like a student who has lots of books to carry about.

 You can purchase any style of emotional support dog vest on Amazon or eBay.

 What do you need in addition to the vest?

-Now that you have measured your furry friend are ready to buy a vest, just remember that a person who is assisted by an emotional support animal must have a emotional support animal recommendation letter from a licensed mental health professional.
+Now that you have measured your furry friend and are ready to buy a vest, just remember that a person who is assisted by an emotional support animal must have an emotional support animal recommendation letter from a licensed mental health professional.